The Fundementals

 Ducting and Inversions

 Duct depth and “Roughness” are also important.
 If the duct depth is small compared to the wavelength, energy will not be trapped.
 If the roughness is large compared to the wavelength, energy will be scattered out of the duct.
-Surface ducts have the ground as a boundary and energy will be lost to the terrain, vegetation etc.
+Surface ducts have the ground as the lower boundary and energy will be lost to the terrain, vegetation etc.

-The significance of elevated ducts is that they can allow signals to propagate for very long distances over the horizon.
-It is possible for intermediate terminals to be below the elevated duct and not able to couple into it – resulting in non-monotonic path loss with range.
+Elevated ducts can allow signals to propagate for very long distances beyond the geometric horizon.
+It is possible for intermediate terminals to be below the elevated duct and not able to couple into it – resulting in non-monotonic path loss with range, rather similar to the skip zone at HF.
+A good example of the temperature inversion occurred on 7th November 2006.
+Strong inversions like this are unusual in the UK.

 What causes conditions like this?